-We work towards good mental health for all and as everyone knows, prevention is better than cure.
+We work towards good mental health for all; as everyone knows, prevention is better than cure.
 Everything we do is focused on protecting people's mental health.

-We know that some communities are at higher risk of mental health problems, which is due to the social, economic, and environmental circumstances that they find themselves in.
-Much of our work is to challenge these mental health inequalities by helping those at the greatest risk.
+We know that some communities are at higher risk of mental health problems due to the social, economic, and environmental circumstances they find themselves in.
+Much of our work challenges these mental health inequalities by helping those at the greatest risk.

 We test and evaluate the best approaches to improving mental health in communities across the UK and then roll them out as widely as possible.